 Adult Parole Board Chairperson

-His Honour Peter Couzens was appointed as Chairperson and a member of the Adult Parole Board in June 2015.
+His Honour David Fanning was appointed by Governor in Council as Chairperson of the Adult Parole Board (the Board) from 31 October 2022.

 Adult Parole Board Chief Administrative Officer